pulsejet/android-java-to-.NET-socket/README.md

 ## Notes:

  - The client transfers a single photograph right now after compressing and resizing.
 This can be changed as required.
- - The server IP and port are hard coded.
+ - The server IP and port are autodetected.
  - The file name for the received file is hard coded in the server.
 This can be modified if required by adding a file name to the header in the client's first buffer.